 Summary of the Resources already on my site

-But as a brief summary, I’ll group all the resources I have available about the Vivace Dolman right here, so it’s easy for you to find them all in one place…. before jumping into the stripes.
+But as a summary, I’ll group all the resources I have available about the Vivace Dolman right here, so it’s easy for you to find them all in one place…. before jumping into the stripes.

 To read the blog post above my Vivace Dresses above abundant sewing content tips, visit my post below 🙂